pmeinhardt/huck-up/README.md

 We recommend you keep these versioned in your own fork of this repository.

-Right away, you'll want to edit `site.yml` to your liking and select the roles you need.
+- Right away, you'll want to edit `site.yml` to your liking and select the roles you need.

-Create a file named `vars/private.yml` and hack away.
+- Create a file named `vars/private.yml` and hack away.
 Values in `private.yml` take precedence over anything defined in `default.yml`.
 If you're fine with the defaults, just `touch vars/private.yml` and you're done.

-You may want to encrypt this file using Ansible Vault if you plan on keeping it in your repository.
+- You may want to encrypt your `private.yml` using Ansible Vault if you plan on keeping it in your repository.
 A brief description is presented in a separate section below.

 **Be sure not to commit passwords into public repos!**